letsencrypt/acme-spec/draft-barnes-acme.md

 Some HTTPS bodies in ACME are authenticated and integrity-protected by being encapsulated in a JSON Web Signature (JWS) object {{RFC7515}}.
 ACME uses a profile of JWS, with the following restrictions:

 * The JWS MUST use the JSON or Flattened JSON Serialization
+* The JWS MUST be encoded using UTF-8
 * If the JWS is in the JSON Serialization, it MUST NOT include more than one signature in the "signatures" array
 * The JWS Header MUST include "alg" and "jwk" fields